frank-f-trafton/prod_ui_docs/docs/reference/widget_event_callbacks.md

 Note that the colon syntax is misleading here: we always call the function on the widget table directly, never on `wid.trickle`.
 Colon syntax is used only to maintain argument parity with the main callbacks in the source code (so that we don't have to add or remove 'self' when moving code snippets back and forth).

-Typically, the first argument after `self` is the original calling instance.
-Widgets that do not have the relevant field are ignored.
+Typically, the first argument after `self` is the original calling instance (`inst`).

 Propagation is halted as soon as a widget returns a value that evaluates to true.

-You can use `if self == inst then...` to differentiate between events acting on `self`, or events bubbled up from a descendant.
+You can use `if self == inst then...` to differentiate between events acting on `self` and events that originate from an ancestor or a descendant.

 ## The UI Thimble

 "Thimble" is an arbitrary term for which widget currently has focus.
 The name is unlikely to be mistaken for other kinds of focus: OS window focus, in-application frame focus, mouse hover + press state, selections within menus, and so on.
 Generally, the widget which has the thimble is also the target for keyboard input.

 Lamentably, there are two thimbles: `thimble1` and `thimble2`.
-The first is for "concrete" widgets, while the second is for "ephemeral" components like pop-up menus.
+The first is for "concrete" widgets, while the second is for "ephemeral" components, like pop-up menus.
 The *Top Thimble* is the highest one that is currently assigned to a widget:

 ```
  +--------------------------------------------+